FOR IMMEDIATE RELEASE

 (WALLA WALLA, Wash.) — Go without a visit to Walla Walla long enough, and it can almost feel like never having been at all.
 No wonder, really.
 While the town’s charms, friendly people, and rural-chic Americana vibe will always remain, as a haven for enterprising and creative minds, Walla Walla is constantly evolving.

 That is particularly true today for Walla Walla, the acknowledged center of Washington’s wine country.
-Already with more than 120 wineries, a farm-to-table culinary scene that is deeply influenced by southeast Washington’s agricultural roots, an array of lodging options to meet the demands of the luxury-minded, the budget conscience, and everyone in between, Walla Walla always manages to find ways to improve on what already seems so perfect.
+Already with more than 120 wineries, a farm-to-table culinary scene that is deeply influenced by southeast Washington’s agricultural roots, an array of restaurants and lodging in Walla Walla to meet the demands of the luxury-minded, the budget conscience, and everyone in between, Walla Walla always manages to find ways to improve on what already seems so perfect.

 “With each new winery, restaurant, activity, or amenity — and there have been many in recent years — Walla Walla’s reputation as a world-class wine country destination is only strengthened,” said Ron Williams, CEO of Visit Walla Walla.
 “These evolutions not only give fresh reason for some visitors to return and for others to finally make the trip, they bring welcome amenities to locals who already enjoy the high quality of life on Walla Walla.”